 Motu Design

-Working together to make great places
+Working together to create great places

 When you stand face to face you can only step sideways or go back.
 Only when you walk side by side can you go forward together.